How to make a vegan and dairy-free Oat Milk Latte spiced with cinnamon and warming winter spices.

 Cinnamon, cardamom, cloves, and gingerroot.
 Warm flavors that play off of the espresso and oat milk to create a comforting morning beverage that's ideal for cool winter mornings.

-1) Heat oat milk with whole spices and brew espresso
+First, heat up the oat milk with whole spices and brew the espresso.

-First, pour oat milk in a small saucepan.
+Pour the oat milk into a small saucepan.
 Use your hands to break the cinnamon sticks in half and add them to the pot.
 Use a rolling pin to smash the cardamom pods and whole cloves and add those, too.
 Give it a stir and cook on low-medium heat for about 10 minutes.

 In the meantime, brew the espresso or dark coffee.

-2) Strain oat milk through a fine-mesh strainer and froth
+Next, strain oat milk through a fine-mesh strainer and froth.

 Once the oat milk is warm and just starting to bubble, remove the saucepan from the heat.